artintellica/artintellica/ts/www-artintellica-com/docs/blog/0078-rl-torch-33-torch-nn.md

 ### Demo 2: Compare Number of Lines and Readability

-Let’s train on some data with an optimizer, and see how little code is needed.
+Let’s train on some synthetic data and see how `nn.Module` streamlines the process.

 ```python
 import matplotlib.pyplot as plt